jghibiki/Byte-le-Royale-2018/sphinx/overview.md

     def room_choice(self, units, options):
     """
-    When leaving a room, you will be given the opporunity to choose what room you enter next.
+    When leaving a room, you will be given the opportunity to choose what room you enter next.
 Some rooms will only have one door, others will have two.
 Options is a dictionary of your options.
         - options[Direction.right] provides access to the room on the right